 The endless darkness that happens in the lives of the people in this crime drama will be a lot to process, to be honest.
 Its eerie narration gave off the same gothic vibes from the movie 1922, which is also a must-see!

-Based on a real life story, Trial by Fire revolves around proving the wrongful imprisonment of death row inmate Cameron Todd Willingham (Jack O’Connell).
+Based on a real-life story, Trial by Fire revolves around proving the wrongful imprisonment of death row inmate Cameron Todd Willingham (Jack O’Connell).
 Managing to get out of their house unscathed, Todd was accused of deliberately starting the fire that killed his three young daughters.
 The crime investigators were quick to conclude that what happened was premeditated, sending Todd to prison.

 Left alone and abandoned by his wife, he develops a friendship with Elizabeth Gilbert (Laura Dern), a writer who questions the discrepancies of the case.
-But even after countless appeals and the effort to shed light to new evidence, Todd is still executed.
+But even after countless appeals and the effort to shed light on new evidence, Todd is still executed.

 The conflict begins when her niece, Cristy, loses a gold watch.
 Belyn’s son Popoy (Micko Laurente) is one of the last people who saw the watch, and his father’s family accuses him of stealing it.
 You’d think that they’d have strong proof and evidence against the little boy, right?
 And because they live in a small town where gossip spreads like wildfire, the news of the alleged crime is known to everyone in no time.
 Popoy gets into fights at school as he gets bullied really hard by his classmates, which eventually prompts him to stop studying.